Assess Your Events Success through These Post-Event Evaluation Questions

 As mentioned earlier, post-event surveys are for your stakeholders.
 This means your speakers and VIPs, too.

-Since preparation is key to successfully presenting, it is important to determine whether or not the speakers and VIPs had everything they needed to prepare beforehand.
+Since preparation and the usage of the best AI for presentations are key to successfully presenting, it is important to determine whether or not the speakers and VIPs had everything they needed to prepare beforehand.

 By asking this question, you can determine the weaknesses and strengths in preparing your speaker.
 If your speaker or VIP responds with a “no,” ensure to follow up with him or her to obtain further information.
 This way, not only will the speaker feel heard, but you will also obtain insights into how to create an excellent experience for the speakers and VIPs the next time.